 In March 2018 I resumed my search for the subterranean architectures of western India known as stepwells.
 This took me near a village called Viratnagar, just a few miles from the main Delhi to Jaipur highway and close to the location of an old Buddhist site called Bhairat.

-Some of my 2017 stepwell photographs are on display at the Silk Road Gallery showroom in Sheffield until Easter 2018, you can see the images here.
+Many of my stepwell photographs are on display at the Silk Road Gallery showroom in Sheffield, you can see some images here.

 We don't tend to think of Buddhism having been practised in Rajasthan, the semi desert state in the west of India, but there are a few scattered remnants of Buddhist culture to be found that date from the time of Ashoka.
 Ashoka was alive around 300BCE, about 300 years after the Buddha's lifetime and he was perhaps India's greatest ruler.